tal-amir/tal-amir.github.io/_pages/code.md

 ### Fourier Sliced-Wasserstein Embedding

-Efficient implementation of the FSW embedding—a Euclidean embedding for multisets and measures, which is bi-Lipschitz on multisets.
+Efficient implementation of the FSW embedding, a Euclidean embedding for multisets and measures over $\mathbb{R}^d$ that is bi-Lipschitz on multisets.

 Part of our paper titled "[*Fourier Sliced-Wasserstein Embedding for Multisets and Measures*](https://tal-amir.github.io/publication/2024-05%20Fourier%20Sliced-Wasserstein%20Embedding)"
 <a href="https://pypi.org/project/fswlib/" style="text-decoration: none;">`PyPI`</a>